How to Build a Startup Unicorn in 2024: Strategies and Insights

 The Six Stages of Business Development

-Regardless of how successful a business is, it tends to follow a same path.
+Regardless of how successful a business is, it tends to follow the same path.
 The six stages are divided into six categories:

 1. Creation